Patent Box: reduced CT rate for profits from patents

 - Identify the profits attributable to income arising from exploiting patented inventions - known as ‘relevant IP income’ (see CIRD220150).

-- Remove a routine return - this reflects the fact that a business would be expected to earn a profit even if it had no access to patented technology or intellectual property.
+- Remove a routine return - this reflects the fact that a business would be expected to earn a profit on that product even if it had no access to patented technology or intellectual property.
 (See CIRD220430.)

 - Remove the profit associated with intangible assets, such as brand or other marketing assets - the Patent Box is not designed to reward other forms of IP.
 In many cases this figure is nil and in others a simplified small claims treatment can be applied.
 (See CIRD220470+.)

-- The first is ‘profit apportionment’ and involves the company working out the proportion of RIPI to the total gross income - see CIRD220110.
+- ‘profit apportionment’ method for companies in the old regime with only old IP.
+It involves the company working out the proportion of RIPI to the total gross income - see CIRD220110.

-- The second involves ‘streaming’ of expenses to RIPI on a just and reasonable basis.
+- Companies in the old regime may also ‘stream’ their expenses to RIPI on a just and reasonable basis.
 In some circumstances companies must use the streaming method.
 See CIRD230000+.